-Enriched Fe^{57} Iron Foil Absorber (New England Nuclear NER-511)
+Enriched Fe57 Iron Foil Absorber (New England Nuclear NER-511)

-The iron absorber is mounted in the aperture of 2 sheets of lead and lucite.
-The absorber has a lead height of 5 cm and width 3.3 cm.
+This is mounted in the aperture of 2 sheets of lead and lucite.
+The iron absorber has a lead height of 5 cm and width 3.3 cm.
 This height and width are enough to intercept all direct paths from the source to the proportional counter window that do not pass through the foil.
-The absorber thickness is 1.9 mg/cm^2 and the iron atoms are $92.36\% \text{ Fe}^{57}$.
+The absorber thickness is 1.9 mgm/cm^2 and the iron atoms are $92.36\% \text{ Fe}^{57}$.